qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/development.rst

 QGIS has a lot to offer to python developers too.

 QGIS has python bindings so you can automate tasks in QGIS via python.
-We then provide a documentation for QGIS API at https://qgis.org/pyqgis/
+We provide a documentation for QGIS API at https://qgis.org/pyqgis/

 You can also have a look into the **Python Cookbook** in our Documentation site: